bigebesikci/volo-blogs/abp-10th-year.md

-## Celebrating ABP's DDD: A Decade Dedicated to Development
+# Celebrating ABP's DDD: A Decade Dedicated to Development

 Today is not just another day.
 Today, we celebrate a decade of dedication, innovation, and collaboration.
-10 years ago, the seeds of a vision were sown with the first commit to the open-source [ASP.NET Boilerplate](https://aspnetboilerplate.com/) project.
+10 years ago, the seeds of a vision were sown with the first commit to the [open-source ASP.NET Boilerplate project](https://github.com/aspnetboilerplate/aspnetboilerplate).
 As we stand at this significant milestone, let's take a moment to reflect on our journey.

+Today isn't just another day.
+It's a day that holds a special place in our hearts.
+A day that reminds us of the late nights, the brainstorming sessions, the challenges faced, and the solutions found.
+A decade ago, we started with a simple idea: to make web application development easier and more efficient.
+This idea wasn't just a fleeting thought; it was a commitment to every developer out there.
+That commitment was materialized in the form of ASP.NET Boilerplate.
+As we stand at this 10-year mark, it's not just about looking back but also realizing how every step, every feedback, and every update has shaped our journey.

 Milestones Through the Decade